-As a full-time intern at West Highland, you’ll receive hands-on training while serving alongside experienced pastors and ministry leaders.
+As a full-year intern at West Highland, you will receive hands-on training while serving alongside experienced pastors and ministry leaders.
 Your time with us will help you to discern if you are called to full-time or vocational ministry, and to develop the real-world experience and skills that you will need for your next step in life.
-A full-time internship at West Highland is 1-2 years.
+A full-year internship at West Highland is 1-2 years.
 We partner with Heritage College & Seminary and FEB Central to accept interns into our full-time program.

 College Internship (May - August)

-As a part l time intern at West Highland, you’ll receive hands-on training while serving alongside experienced pastors and ministry leaders.
+As a summer intern at West Highland, you will receive hands-on training while serving alongside experienced pastors and ministry leaders.
 Your time with us will help you to discern if you are called to full-time or vocational ministry, and to develop the real-world experience and skills that you will need for your next step in life.
-A part-time internship at West Highland is 15-20 hours per week for 8 - 12 months or 35-40 hours per week for the summer.
+A summer internship at West Highland is 35-45 hours per week.

 When is a good time to start an Internship?

 If you want to serve God and his people, and feel like a life in ministry may be for you, then now is the right time.

 What kind of experience do I need to become an Intern?